Mixnosha/market/README.md

 * Basket
 * Product selection by category
 * Product search by keywords
+* Products are branded
+* Favorite products feature (implemented with websockets and django-channels)

 😕As you can see, this project lacks a front-end developer.\